 Don’t overload the washing machine

-The product must be able to move freely.
+The quilts must be able to move freely.
 Otherwise, rinsing and washing will not be efficient.

 Wash the product with cold water and a delicate cycle